Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Bushnell Pro V5

-The Bushnell Tour V5 laser rangefinders construction is compact and easy to fit into the palm of your hand.
+While using this product, I noticed the Bushnell Tour V5 laser rangefinder construction was compact and easy to fit into the palm of my hand.
 In addition to a number of improved capabilities over prior models, the Tour V5 is even lighter and smaller than the V4, which was 30% smaller than the V3.
-This makes it easier to grip, aim, and point your device to get your reading.
+This makes it easier to grip, aim, and point my device to get your reading.

-It comes with Jolt technology which let's you know when the rangefinder has locked onto the pin and has read the distance.
-Jolt technology makes it easier to know when you have an accurate distance.
-The V5 has 6x magnification, making it easier to pick out the pin from distance and to see other features you might miss.
-It also comes with the magnetic bite technology that lets you easily attach it to the cart.
+It comes with Jolt technology which lets me know when the rangefinder has locked onto the pin and has read the distance.
+Jolt technology makes it easier to know when I have an accurate distance.
+The V5 has 6x magnification, making it easier to pick out the pin from a distance and to see other features I might miss.
+I also like the fact it comes with magnetic bite technology that lets me easily attach it to the cart.

 Pros